Applicants are expected to hold an undergraduate degree in a relevant discipline, normally with a first class honours (or equivalent).

 Months of entry

-The last two years are dedicated to independent research, under the guidance of a supervisor and a co-supervisor.
-At the end, the student will submit a dissertation that is examined by viva voce and will generally result in the publication of papers in highly rated economics/econometrics journals.
+The final two years of your PhD will be dedicated to independent research, under the guidance of a supervisor and a co-supervisor.
+At the end of the programme, you will submit a PhD dissertation that is examined by a viva examination and should generally result in the publication of papers in highly rated economics or econometrics journals.

-In addition, the School has several visitors for shorter periods, and hosts regular seminars and field workshops.
-PhD students have the opportunity to contribute to the teaching and research activity of the School and are welcome to participate in seminars and present their own work in the field workshops.
+Throughout your PhD, you’ll have the opportunity to contribute to the teaching and research activity of the School and to participate in seminars and present your own work in the field workshops.
+You will also be encouraged to submit your paper to presentation at conferences, which we can support you to attend.

 Qualification and course duration